bazelbuild/bazel/README.md

   With advanced local and distributed caching, optimized dependency analysis and parallel execution, you get fast and incremental builds.

-* **One tool, multiple languages**: Build and test Java, C++, Android, iOS, Go and a wide variety of other language platforms.
+* **One tool, multiple languages**: Build and test Java, C++, Android, iOS, Go, and a wide variety of other language platforms.
 Bazel runs on Windows, macOS, and Linux.

-* **Scalable**: Bazel helps you scale your organization, codebase and Continuous Integration system.
+* **Scalable**: Bazel helps you scale your organization, codebase, and continuous integration solution.
 It handles codebases of any size, in multiple repositories or a huge monorepo.

 * **Extensible to your needs**: Easily add support for new languages and platforms with Bazel's familiar extension language.
 Share and re-use language